chaogo/chaogo/README.md

-- 👋 Hi, I’m Chao
+- 👋 Hi, I’m Chao!
-- 🌱 I’m a recent graduate with a degree in CS field.
+- 🎓 I recently graduated with dual master's degrees in data science and hold a bachelor's degree in computer science.
-- 👀 I’m looking for a full-time SDE position.
+- 🏢 I'm currently working as an IT development engineer at a Dutch bank.
+- ❤️ My passions lie in data science, software development, and quantitative finance.
+- 🔍 I'm seeking a new job that will challenge me and foster my continued growth and improvement.

 <!---
-- 💞️ I’m interested in ...
 - 📫 How to reach me ...
 chaogo/chaogo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.